GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 The overall flow is the following:

 1. We create a Cloud Scheduler cron job which will be triggered regularly (e.g each 5 minutes).
 The config of the Cloud scheduler contains the values of the label of the pool of VMs to target (e.g ENV= test).
-Optionally, it can also contain the name of the zone where the VMs to target are deployed.
 The format is the following:

-		'{"zone":"us-west1-b", "label":"env=test"}'
+		'{"label":"env=test"}'

 2. Once the cron job is triggered, Cloud Scheduler will push a message with the payload above to a Pub/Sub topic.
 3. A Cloud Function is subscribed to the Pub/Sub topic.
 Each time triggered, it will perform the following:
-    1. Read the payload of the Pub/Sub message
+    1. Read the payload of the Pub/Sub message and extract the **label**
-    2. Extract the **label** and the **zone**
-    3. Filter all the GCE instances which have the label in question ( the zone could also be used to as a filter)
+    2. Filter all the GCE instances which have the label in question
-    4. Iterate through instance and perform the following:
+    3. Iterate through instance and perform the following:
         1. Read the value of label **TTL** of each instance
         2. Calculate **Delta** = the difference between the current time and the creation time of each instance
         3. If **Delta> TTL** , the instance will be deleted.
 If not, nothing will be done.